AramKoorn/TenBagger/README.md

 ```
 ## Getting Started

-Configuration files are in the .tenbagger folder stored in the root of the user.
+Configuration files are stored in the user's root folder.

 Configure your portfolio